 Akane gulped audibly, and followed her sister upstairs to her room.
 The baby was lain on Akane's bed, and the baby supplies strewn about, ready for use.
 Kasumi started to walk her sister through the process.

 The rest of the changing went with few aggravations.
-Akane had had a hard time opening the sticky tapes on the new diaper, and the baby had peed on Akane's bed while she didn't have a diaper on, but otherwise, she was clean, powdered, and oiled without hassle.
+Akane had a little trouble with which way was the front on the diaper, and the baby peed on Akane's bed while she didn't have a diaper on, but otherwise, she was clean and powdered, with little hassle.

 "That was very good Akane!
 I'm so proud of my little sister," Kasumi praised.
 "I'm sure you'll make a fine mother some day."